data-wizards/data-wizards.github.io/index.md

 Other improve points include dividing the books into even more smaller subcategories, and either train a model on each of these categories or incorporate the subcategories as features in a single model.

+One drawback we could not take into account is the change of book covers over time.
+This is of course a limitation to our model.

 <div id="conclusion" />